Brookfield’s Global Head of Corporate Development Kevin Danehy on Why Landlords Need to Embrace Technology

 We’re also adding flexible workspace environments to many of our office properties that include meeting, conference and training rooms, project team workspace for groups of 10 to 300 people, lease terms of less than three years, and co-working space.
 Among others, we have an investment in Convene, which is absolutely one of the firms that we are deploying across our real estate portfolio to deliver that service.
 We also work with other firms in this category as well.

-VTS: We've seen investment in CRE technology skyrocket recently with landlords themselves investing through VC funds like Fifth Wall, and obviously, Brookfield just made big news recently with the announcement of Brookfield Ventures.
+VTS: We've seen investment in commercial real estate technology skyrocket recently with landlords themselves.
 Tech isn't the typical investment for a landlord.
 What's driving the shift?
 Why do landlords and developers need to be in the game?

 Danehy: We actively look for new business models and technology that we believe will have positive, profound effects on the built environment.
 These include but are not limited, to those companies that are true technology plays.
 In addition to engaging those firms as vendors or tenants – for example, Honest Buildings is another company we’ve invested in – we’ve also determined that we can be a strong strategic partner through the investment of capital, to help these companies scale much more rapidly.
 Essentially, we invest capital to help accelerate their growth through funding, but also through deployment across our portfolios globally, and in collaboration with other large owner/operators whose strategy is aligned with ours.